Corionis/ELS/README.md

 way modern media systems do - on a logical library basis, such as movies or TV shows.
 ELS combines the content for each library and performs name comparisons to determine what needs to be backed-up.
-The exact location of files for each library do not have to match on the back-up allowing a media library to grow "organically".
+The exact location of files in each library do not have to match on the back-up allowing a media library to grow "organically".

 Movies, TV shows with seasons, music and more are handled by ELS.
-When new content is added, for example another episode of a TV show, a check is made whether it will fit in an original location as other episodes.
+When new content is added, for example another episode of a TV show, a check is made whether it will fit in the original location as other episodes.
-If it is something new or will not fit it is copied to a matching target location for that library.
+If it will not fit it is copied to a matching target location for new content for that library.

 ELS relies on a common directory structure used by modern home media systems such as [Plex Media Server](https://plex.tv).
-Each movie or television show is contained in a unique directory within a library directory.
+Each media type, such as a movie or television show, is contained in a unique directory within a library directory.

 For example: